ideawu/ssdb-docs/src/config.md

 Can be relative path or absolute path, if relative path is set, it is relative to the directory of the ssdb.conf file.

-If you want to writing logs to console, edit ssdb.conf, modify
+If you want to write logs to console, edit ssdb.conf, modify

 	logger:
 		output: log.txt